COVID Secure Commitment - what is this?

-Campsites in Wales: The Welsh Administration has advised that face coverings continue to be mandatory for indoor spaces in Wales.
+Campsites in Wales: The Welsh Government has advised that face coverings continue to be mandatory for indoor spaces in Wales.
 We kindly ask all guests to wear face coverings (unless exempt) on our campsites in Wales when using areas such as: reception, the toilet blocks, disabled facilities, laundry and food preparation areas and dishwashing facilities.

 Camping and glamping campsites in England: Face coverings will not be compulsory in indoor spaces (other than reception), however please be aware that the Government advises the wearing of a face covering within an enclosed space where you may come into contact with people you don't normally meet.
 Please be considerate of your fellow members by complying with this expectation.

-Campsites in Scotland: The Scottish Executive has advised that face coverings continue to be mandatory for indoor spaces in Scotland.
+Campsites in Scotland: The Scottish Government has advised that face coverings continue to be mandatory for indoor spaces in Scotland.
 We kindly ask all guests to wear face coverings (unless exempt) on our campsites in Scotland when using areas such as: reception, the toilet blocks, disabled facilities, laundry and food preparation areas and dishwashing facilities.